syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ### Customize resource header appearance using Style

-You can style resource header appearance using `ResourceHeaderControl` in scheduler.
-You can change the background color, textStyle, and borderBrush etc. by setting style property for `ResourceHeaderControl`.
+You can style the resource header appearance using the `ResourceHeaderControl` in scheduler.
+You can change the background color, textStyle, borderBrush and more by setting the style property for the `ResourceHeaderControl`.

 {% tabs %}
 {% highlight xaml %}